 PRINCIPLES OF SUSTAINABLE LANDSCAPING

-Join Rick Huffman, landscape architect, and founder and past president of the South Carolina Plant Society, to learn how native plants are the key to developing a sustainable landscape, and an important way to conserve nature resources.
+Join Rick Huffman, landscape architect, and founder and past president of the South Carolina Plant Society, to learn how native plants are the key to developing a sustainable landscape, and an important way to conserve natural resources.
 A sustainable landscape is in balance with the local climate, soil and plants and wildlife.
 Native plants enable you to potentially minimize the resource inputs into your garden, such as fertilizer, pesticides, gasoline, time and water.
 In this class, we put it all together: planning and design, site and plant selection, soil conditions, irrigation and water efficiency, and maintenance.
 Prerequisite: Basic Botany.

 Discover how and why native plants have the potential to transform traditional horticultural practices with Jeanne Briggs, Nursery Manager, South Carolina Botanical Garden.
 Subjects include what is native, the importance of soil, basics of plant health, methods of planting and maintaining native plants, and eco-friendly horticulture practices.
 Learn how to attract beneficial wildlife like birds, bees, and butterflies while balancing elements of design.
 Prerequisite: Basic Botany.